lulzzz/Adrien/docs/init-for-tc.md

 The deep learning literature suggests to initialize the model parameters randomly within the network following a Gaussian $\mathcal{N}(0, 1)$.
 However, when this heuristic is used alone, it proves insufficient as ubiquitous operations such as matrix multiplications inflate the variance of the inputs if the matrix parameters are drawn from $\mathcal{N}(0, 1)$.
 When those operations are chained through a _deep_ network, numerical instabilities ensue, and the SGD stops working.

-Deep learning toolkits are typically [^1] [^2] [^5] introducing a set of handcrafted parameter initializers to deal the problem.
+Following a insight detailed in [^5], deep learning toolkits are typically [^1] [^2] [^6] introducing a set of handcrafted parameter initializers to deal the problem.
 The initializers are manually adjusted to fit specific "layers".
 Every layer needs its own initializer to avoid undesirable numerical behaviors.
 This approach is tedious and goes somewhat against the design principle of differential programming of having the SGD fully automated.

 ## Preserving unit Gaussians